svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Data gathering - Decentralized and crowdsourced due diligence The Svandis data gathering approach is decentralised.
 The Research Community and the DataMining App bring new possibilities concerning the speed of the availability of the data.
 Not only it is more efficient, but it bring the objectivity, the relevance and the reliability to the information.

 The DataMining App is a cross-platform data-mining functionality.
 It is an open-source crawling application that users can install on their computers to participate into data crowdsourcing.
-This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis features.
+This automated process will increase the speed and accuracy of the Svandis Newsfeed and Catalyst Analysis tools.

 The Svandis Research Community is a Research and Data Verification mechanism allowing a multiple validation process to complete data integrity checks on ICOs and token sales, breaking news, catalyst submission and more.
 The goal is to ensure the validity of several categories of information, such as company and team backgrounds and ICO metrics, by using a standardised template to create consistency in the presentation of data.